commercetools-demo/ct-agent-toolkit/README.md

 # Agent Toolkit

-The commercetools Agent Toolkit enables popular agent frameworks including <span style="color:red">LangChain</span>,
-<span style="color:red">CrewAI</span>, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with APIs through function calling.
-The
-library is not exhaustive of the entire commercetools API.
+The commercetools Agent Toolkit enables popular agent frameworks including LangChain, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with APIs through function calling.
+The library is not exhaustive of the entire commercetools API.
 It includes support for TypeScript and is built directly on top of the [Node][node-sdk] SDK.

 Included below are basic instructions, but refer to the [TypeScript](/typescript) package for more information.